 A person will make a great focal point in minimalist landscape photos, so it’s a good idea to take along a friend or your kids, and ask them to pose in the scene.
-Alternatively, take a tripod so that you can appear in the photo yourself.
+Alternatively, take an iPhone tripod so that you can appear in the photo yourself.

 After your photo shoot, take a look at your images and pay attention to where your eyes are drawn to.

 Does it feel as if your eyes are searching the scene, or do they immediately settle on a particular area of interest?
 If your eyes spend too much time searching, perhaps your focal point isn’t strong enough.